ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers.md

 ROBOTS: NOINDEX, NOFOLLOW
 ms.service: o365-administration
 localization_priority: None
-description: "Use information barriers to ensure communication compliance using Microsoft Teams within your organization."
+description: "Use Information Barriers to ensure communication compliance using Microsoft Teams within your organization."
 ---

-# Information barriers (coming soon to Microsoft Teams!)
+# Information Barriers (coming soon to Microsoft Teams!)

 ## Overview

 Among the many powerful features included in Microsoft cloud services are communication and collaboration capabilities.
 But suppose that you want to restrict communications between two groups to avoid a conflict of interest from occurring in your organization.
 Or, suppose that you want to restrict communications between a group in your organization and outside parties to safeguard internal data.
-Information barriers, coming soon for Microsoft Teams, can help!
+Information Barriers, coming soon for Microsoft Teams, can help!

-Information barriers help limit communications in Microsoft Teams between specific groups of people.
+Information Barriers help limit communications in Microsoft Teams between specific groups of people.
 Here are a few examples:

 - A day trader can be restricted from calling someone on the marketing team